 What's new in CLVR Benefits

-In a nutshell: a brand new Help Center, an HR dashboard rebuilt around your savings, and reminders that keep expense reviews moving.
+In a nutshell: a brand new Help Center, an HR dashboard rebuilt around your savings, approved expenses that can change category, and a safety net for when a manager leaves.
 Here is everything that shipped this month.

-In a nutshell: a brand new Help Center, an HR dashboard rebuilt around your savings, and reminders that keep expense reviews moving.
+In a nutshell: a brand new Help Center, an HR dashboard rebuilt around your savings, approved expenses that can change category, and a safety net for when a manager leaves.
 Here is everything that shipped this month.

-June was about answers and overview.
-Every feature in the platform now has a clear, searchable article explaining it, the HR dashboard leads with the number your CFO actually asks about, and expense reviews no longer stall while everyone waits for someone else to click.
+June was about answers and safety nets.
+Every feature in the platform now has a clear, searchable article explaining it.
+The HR dashboard leads with the number your CFO actually asks about.
+A receipt filed under the wrong category is no longer a support ticket.
+And when a manager hands in their notice, their team's expense approvals no longer go with them.
 Here is what to look for the next time you log in.

 A brand new Help Center